Welcome to the Department of Modern Languages and Cultures. You are now part of a large and welcoming community.

 As undergraduates your learning and development as students of languages will be intertwined with your growing knowledge and understanding of the cultures and societies where those languages are spoken.
 You will develop skills as communicators, as critical thinkers and as engaged citizens of our modern world.

-Professor Sally Faulkner - Head of Modern Languages
+Professor Fiona Cox, Head of Modern Languages and Cultures

 For the the BA Modern Languages you can study French, German, Italian, Russian or Spanish, and you can also study Chinese or Portuguese as a Combined Honours option.
 Specialise in up to three languages or choose from a wide range of combined honours.
 Add to your CV with a year abroad teaching, studying or working.
 You can also take extra credits at our Foreign Language Centre.

-Our academic staff produce excellent research across a wide variety of disciplines including European and other global literature and culture, Film, Linguistics, Medieval studies, Gender studies, and Translation.
+Our academic staff produce excellent research across a wide variety of disciplines including European and other global literatures and cultures, across a wide range of periods, as well as in Film, Linguistics, Medieval studies, Gender studies, and Translation.

-Modern Languages is one of the most dynamic and forward-looking language departments in the UK (and indeed is ranked in the top 150 in the world1).
+Modern Languages and Cultures at Exeter is one of the most dynamic language departments in the UK (and indeed is ranked in the top 200 worldwide1).
 Committed to providing outstanding, research-led teaching, the department maintained its momentum in the 2014 Research Excellence Framework (REF) with nearly a third of its research classified as ‘world-leading’2– more than double that of the previous assessment.

 The REF also underlined what a great place Exeter is to pursue research in languages and culture: the department was rated 100% for providing ‘an environment that is conducive to producing research of world-leading or internationally excellent quality’3.

 Read more about our research centres, projects and groups.

 2 Research Excellence Framework 2014 based on the percentage of research categorised as 4*.